 Part of Mary’s volunteer work, Casey and Mary Vu visit a village in Cambodia with school supplies and medicine.

-Since her retirement, Mary became an active volunteer in the Asian community and upon Casey’s retirement, he was inspired to follow in her footsteps.
+After her retirement, Mary became an active volunteer in the Asian community and upon Casey’s retirement, he was inspired to follow in her footsteps.
 “I said, ‘I think the best way for me to repay is Catholic Charities of Oregon because if it wasn’t for them…I would not be here.’”
-For Casey, no feeling compares to giving back to someone, or in this case an organization, who gave you a hand up when you were at your most vulnerable.
+For Casey, no feeling compares to giving back to someone, or in this case an organization, who gave him a hand up when he was at his most vulnerable.

 Casey’s support for Catholic Charities was not limited to financial giving.
 He heard that Save First Financial Wellness was looking for a Financial Coach Volunteer to support their program and became excited by this opportunity.
 At first, he was concerned that without a special certification, he wouldn’t be an ideal candidate to support the program.
 However, he was assured that his life experience took precedence, and he would be a great resource for the program’s clients.